 Get your free targets to print at home!

-Some people will argue that you don’t absolutely need a heat shield on a shotgun.
-Especially if you are going to be shooting a single slug or two deer hunting.
-Whereas range enthusiasts, competitive shooters, and some bird hunters will tell you that it’s an absolute necessity.
+Some people will argue that you don’t need a heat shield on a shotgun — especially if you will be shooting a single slug, or two deer hunting.
+Whereas, range enthusiasts, competitive shooters, and some bird hunters will tell you that it’s an absolute necessity.

 Assuming you have already thought this through and decided to pull the trigger on buying a new heat shield for your Mossberg 500 shotgun, there are a few things to keep an eye out for.